-There are several generic exemptions from the authorisation requirement15.
-Furthermore, uses can be exempted from the authorisation requirement on the basis of Art 58(2) which depends on the provisions of existing EU legislation.
+There are several generic exemptions from the authorisation requirement17.
+Furthermore, uses can be exempted from the authorisation requirement on the basis of Art 58(2) which depends on the provisions of existing EU legislation (See section C.1.1.
+General principles for exemptions under Art.
+58(2)).

 While information such as a low level of risk or low tonnage associated to a use, voluntary measures implemented by industry, availability and suitability of alternatives, socioeconomic benefits associated with continuing a use, is important, it cannot be used as basis for an Art.
 58(2) exemption.
 Information regarding these topics needs to be provided as part of the application for authorisation in case the substance is included in Annex XIV.
 This information will be taken into account by the Risk Assessment and Socio-Economic Analysis Committees when forming their opinions and by the Commission when taking the final decision.
 It may impact the decision on granting the applied for authorisation and the conditions applicable to the authorisation, such as e.g. the length of the time limited review period of the authorisation.